-The amendment is effective for annual periods beginning on or after January 1, 2022 and has not yet been endorsed by the EU.
-It prohibits entities from deducting from the cost of an item of property, plant and equipment (PP&E), any proceeds of the sale of items produced while bringing that asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
+The amendments are effective for annual periods beginning on or after January 1, 2022 and have been endorsed by the EU.
+They prohibit entities from deducting from the cost of an item of property, plant and equipment (PP&E), any proceeds of the sale of items produced while bringing that asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
 Instead, an entity recognizes the proceeds from selling such items, and the costs of producing those items, in profit or loss.
-The amendment must be applied retrospectively only to items of PP&E made available for use on or after the beginning of the earliest period presented when the entity first applies the amendment.
-Management expects that the amendment will not have an impact on the Group's consolidated financial position or results of operations.
+The amendments must be applied retrospectively only to items of PP&E made available for use on or after the beginning of the earliest period presented when the entity first applies the amendment.
+Management expects that the amendments will not have an impact on the Group's consolidated financial position or results of operations.